“The only thing uglier than an ugly cell tower, is an ugly cell tower lease agreement.”

 #2 Avoid Premature Negotiation.
 Let them spend money first before you start negotiating terms.

 - Negotiations are over often before the property owner even knows they made a mistake.
 They want you to blurt out a rental price or sign a term sheet before you have any idea about the amount of leverage you may or may not have with your particular site.
-You will be dealing directly with a real estate site acquisition consultant who is incentivized to give you a deal that benefits their client, the carrier or tower company — not you.
+You will be dealing directly with a real estate site acquisition consultant who is incentivized to give you a deal that benefits their client, the wireless carrier or cell phone tower company — not you.
 This is true for newly proposed cell phone towers and rooftop cellular sites, and it is true for exiting towers and cell sites that have expiring leases and need to be renewed.
 Remember, although they may be nice over the phone when you are talking to them, they are not your friend.

-- Whenever at all possible, let them spend money at your site or property first before you agree to anything.
+- Whenever at all possible, let them spend money at your site or property first, before you agree to anything.
 Don’t negotiate prematurely.
 Tell them to come out and get you a site plan or a survey.

 #3 Sometimes You Should Not Encumber Your Property.
 It’s Okay to say NO.